darpin/darpinresume/resume.md

 ***Tools/Skills:** C++, php, javascript*

-### Xpedite / Premiere Global, Boulder, CO — Senior Software Engineer
-#### October 1998 - July 2007
+## OTHER RELEVANT EXPERIENCE

-- Lead on scripting and session management components (okay, I was the only developer, but I still coordinated the whole thing from design to integration to deployment).
+- Lead on scripting and session management components for telephony service.
 - C++ on SCO and Linux on scripting and session management components of telephony server.
 - Created proprietary scripting language for specialized call flows.
 - Wrote tooling and application framework for common component processes.

-***Tools/Skills:** C++, sco, linux, telephony*

-### Bendata, Colorado Springs, CO — Senior Software Engineer
-#### January 1997 - October 1998

-- C++ on Windows on GUI components of Help Desk software.
 - Developed dockable window framework in proprietary windowing library.

-***Tools/Skills:** C++, glyphs*

-### Auto-trol, Denver, CO — Software Engineer
-#### March 1995 - January 1997

-- C++ on HPUX and Solaris on 3D modeling visualization tool.
+- Augmented and supported main interface to 3D modeling visualization tool.
-- Developed framework around X-window spec. for windowing and event dispatching.
+- Developed abstraction framework around X-window specification for windowing and event dispatching.
-- C++ on Windows on extending test suite.

-***Tools/Skills:** C++, hpux, solaris, emacs*

-### GA Sullivan, St. Louis, MO — Consultant

-#### August 1994 - March 1995

-- C++ on Windows on client cataloging application.
-- Nantucket Clipper for insurance company claims software.
-- C on Windows on corporate travel agency software.
-- Extended Clipper application for multiple users on a network

-***Tools/Skills:** C++, clipper, consulting*

 ## EDUCATION

-### Kansas State University, Manhattan, KS - Master of Science - 1992-1994
+### Kansas State University, Manhattan, Kansas

 * Master of Science in Computer Science (3.7/4.0)
-* Coursework: 1992-1994
-* Defense: 1998
 * Project: Compiler for Object Metric Analysis
   - measuring the object-oriented-ness of C++ code.

-### Fort Hays State University, Hays, KS — Bachelor of Science - 1988-1992
+### Fort Hays State University, Hays, Kansas

 * Bachelor of Science in Mathematics (3.8/4.0)
   - Computer Science emphasis